This book explores the series of issues that emerge at the intersection of disability, care and family law.

 Margaret Isabel Hall

-Beverley Clough is Associate Professor in Law & Social Justice at the University of Leeds.
+Beverley Clough is Associate Professor in Law and Social Justice at the University of Leeds.

 Jonathan Herring is Professor of Law at the University of Oxford.